Hadesal/codeCoolPowerGroupe/chapter2/TW_TicTacToe/README.md

 </span>
 ```

 ### Get players' move
-Implement `getHumanCoordinates()` that asks for user input and returns the coordinates of a valid move on board.
+Implement `getPlayerMove()` which asks the user to make a valid move.

-1. The accepts coordinates as a letter and a number: A2 is first row and second column, C1 is third row and first column, and so on.
-2. The function returns a tuple of two integers (row, col).
-3. The returned coordinates start from 0.
-4. The integers indicate a valid (empty) position on the board.
-5. The program keeps asking for coordinates if the coordinates provided are outside of board.
-6. The program keeps asking for coordinates if the coordinates provided are taken.
-7. The program keeps asking for coordinates if the coordinates provided do not match the format.

-### Implement making a move
+1. If the user clicks on an empty tile, the tile will be filled with an `X` or and `O`.
+2. The user can't mark an occupied tile.

+### Implement changePlayer() which is handle the change between the two-player.
-When the user has chosen a coordinate, that place is marked on the board.
+When the user has chosen a tile, the program switch to another player.

-1. If the cell at `row` and `col` is empty (contains a dot .), it is marked with `player`.
-2. Out-of-bounds coordinates are not interpreted as moves.
-3. Coordinates of already occupied cells are not interpreted as moves.
+1. If the player starts with an `X`, after the move the program switch to `0` and vice versa.

 ### Check for winners
 Implement `getWinningPlayer()` that returns `X` or `O` based on the winning player has three of their marks in a horizontal, vertical, or diagonal row on `board`.